Can`t find the information you are looking for?

 - Plan a route and negotiate obstacles throughout the journey.

-- Upload a mission into the onboard Autopilot so it can be replayed later or edited directly in flight.
+- Upload a mission into the onboard Autopilot so it can be replayed later directly in flight.

 - Run a preflight check of the aircraft to ensure safe flight.

 - Automatically track the terrain when making a route.

 - Automatically snap the resulting photos for post-processing in dedicated software